 To search a sparse index with a query text, use the search_records operation with the following parameters:

-For example, the following code converts the query “What is AAPL’s outlook, considering both product launches and market conditions?” to a sparse vector and then searches for the 3 most similar vectors in the example-namespaces namespace:
+For example, the following code converts the query “What is AAPL’s outlook, considering both product launches and market conditions?” to a sparse vector and then searches for the 3 most similar vectors in the example-namespace namespace:

 from pinecone import Pinecone